eed3si9n/eed3si9n.com/content/posts/10things.md

 <a id="scala-2.13-interop"></a>
 ### 9. Scala 2.13 interop

-An interesting aspect of Scala 3.x is that it is backward compatible throughout 3.x series, and it's [interoperable between Scala 2.13 ecosystem](https://docs.scala-lang.org/scala3/guides/migration/compatibility-intro.html).
+An interesting aspect of Scala 3.x is that it is backward compatible throughout 3.x series, and it's [interoperable with the Scala 2.13 ecosystem](https://docs.scala-lang.org/scala3/guides/migration/compatibility-intro.html).
 In fact, its standard library that of Scala 2.13.
-Or put another way, it has frontloaded any runtime changes into Scala 2.13, like collection library rewrites.
+Or put another way, it has front-loaded any runtime changes into Scala 2.13, like the collection library rewrites.

-This becomes less of a concern once you made the leap to Scala 3, but for companies assessing the migration to Scala 3, it should be a releaf that the runtime semantics of Scala 3 would mostly stay the same.
+This becomes less of a concern once you have made the leap to Scala 3, but for companies assessing the migration to Scala 3, it should be a relief that the runtime semantics of Scala 3 would mostly stay the same.
 The interop also allows gradual migration to Scala 3.x for application developers.

 <a id="optional-braces"></a>
 ### 10. Optional braces syntax

 Scala 3 introduced [optional braces](https://docs.scala-lang.org/scala3/reference/other-new-features/indentation.html), which allows many of the `{` and `}` to be replaced with `:` indentation instead.
-This was probably the most controvertial change, even though it was totally an opt-in syntax change.
+This was probably the most controversial change, even though it was totally an opt-in syntax change.

 Personally, I really like the new syntax.
 I like the new definition syntax, I like `match` etc not needing braces, I like the function body not needing braces, and I also like the "fewer braces" lambda syntax as well.
 When possible, I usually opt for the braceless syntax: